Aberfan disaster: Aberfan residents

 During the rescue, the shock and grief of parents and villagers was exacerbated by insensitive behaviour from the media—one rescue worker recalled hearing a press photographer asking a child to cry for her dead friends because it would make a good picture.
 The response of the general public in donating to the memorial fund, together with over 50,000 letters of condolence that accompanied many of the donations, helped many residents come to terms with the disaster.
 One bereaved mother said "People all over the world felt for us.
 We knew that with their letters and the contributions they sent ...
 They helped us build a better Aberfan."

 A study published in the British Journal of Psychiatry (BJP) in 2003 found that half the survivors of the disaster had experienced post-traumatic stress disorder (PTSD) at some time in their lives, that they were more than three times more likely to have developed lifetime PTSD than a comparison group of individuals who had experienced other life-threatening traumas, and that 34 per cent of survivors who took part in the study reported that they still experienced bad dreams or difficulty sleeping because of intrusive thoughts about the disaster.
 In 2005 Imperial Tobacco settled out of court to end an unfair dismissal suit brought against the company by an Aberfan survivor, who had been employed by the company's Rizla cigarette paper factory near Pontypridd.
 She had been sacked after she refused to continue working night shifts, stating that it had brought on flashbacks from 1966, when she had been buried waist-deep in the landslide while walking to school.
 She survived, but a friend who had been walking with her was killed.

 The BJP study also found that there was no significant rise in the risk of depression or substance abuse in survivors.
-Some parents of deceased children reported extreme feelings of guilt, as did one of the pupils who survived, who reported:
+Some parents of deceased children reported extreme feelings of guilt, as did the pupils who survived, one of whom reported:

 The residents of Aberfan experienced medical problems after the disaster.
 Many survivors reported having "sleeping difficulties, nervousness, lack of friends, unwillingness to go to school and enuresis".
 In the year following the tip slide, close relatives of the victims had a death rate seven times higher than the norm.
 One local doctor later wrote "By every statistic, patients seen, prescriptions written, deaths, I can prove that this is a village of excessive sickness."
 Despite these problems, during the five years after the disaster the birth rate rose considerably, in marked contrast to that of Merthyr Tydfil.